EDUCATION SUPPORT PROFESSIONALS

 What are the benefits of filing a claim?

-Full payment for medical treatment from the doctor of your choice for your lifetime.
 Weekly pay while you are unable to work compensation for permanent disability, even if minimal and you can return to your job vocational rehabilitation benefits if you cannot return to your job reimbursement for prescriptions and necessary medical equipment reimbursement for mileage, parking for doctor visits, therapy, and tests.

 What should I do if I am injured?